How to Reduce Cholesterol Naturally and Lead a Healthy Life? (7 Days Diet Plan)

 7 Day’s Diet Plan

-Day 1 begins with breakfast topped with fresh berries, followed by snacks like an apple and almonds.
-Lunch consists of a mixed green salad with grilled chicken, while supper is baked salmon with steamed broccoli.
+Day 1 starts with breakfast topped with fresh berries and snacks like an apple and almonds.
+Lunch is a mixed green salad with grilled chicken, supper baked salmon with steamed broccoli.

-Day 2 starts with a smoothie made with spinach, banana, and almond milk for breakfast.
-Orange and carrot sticks with hummus are served as snacks.
-Lunch is lentil soup with whole-grain bread, while supper is grilled chicken breast with brown rice.
+Breakfast is a smoothie made with spinach, banana and almond milk on Day 2.
+Snacks include orange and carrot sticks with hummus.
+Lunch is lentil soup eaten with whole-grain bread; supper is grilled chicken breast served with brown rice.

-Day 3‘s meals include whole-grain toast with avocado and a poached egg for morning, pear and Greek yogurt with berries for snacks, a chickpea salad with mixed greens for lunch, and baked fish with roasted sweet potatoes for dinner.
+Meals on Day 3 include whole-grain toast with avocado and a poached egg for breakfast, pear and Greek yogurt with berries for snacks, a chickpea salad with mixed greens for lunch and baked fish with roasted sweet potatoes for dinner.

-Day 4 through Day 7 have a similar pattern, ensuring that a variety of nutrient-dense meals are ingested every day.
-The menu items include spinach salad with grilled shrimp, quinoa salad with black beans, tomato and basil soup, and baked fish with roasted sweet potatoes.
+Day 4 to Day 7 follow this same pattern, making sure a variety of nutrient dense meals are consumed on each day.
+The menu features items including spinach salad with grilled shrimp, quinoa salad with black beans, tomato and basil soup and baked fish with roasted sweet potatoes.

 Leave a Comment